MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

    pip install --upgrade azure-quantum[cirq]
    ```

-To test your environment, see [Submit a circuit with Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit.portal), [Submit a circuit with Cirq](xref:microsoft.quantum.quickstarts.computing.cirq.portal), or [Submit a simple optimization problem](xref:microsoft.quantum.quickstarts.optimization.qio.portal).
+To test your environment, see [Create a quantum-based random number generator](xref:microsoft.quantum.quickstarts.computing) or [Submit a circuit with Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit).

 ### Use Q# and Python with Jupyter Notebooks